Skip to content

 Image showing the meaning of discretionary bonus

-Unlike a performance based bonus or retention bonus, a discretionary bonus is not a legal obligation, meaning the employer has no contractual duty to provide it.
+Unlike a performance-based bonus or retention bonus, a discretionary bonus is not a legal obligation, meaning the employer has no contractual duty to provide it.

 This bonus is typically awarded on a case-by-case basis.
 It can act as an incentive for employees or a monetary reward for top performers or those who have met certain performance goals.
+SHRM’s total rewards framework recommends documenting discretionary bonus criteria to ensure consistent application and reduce discrimination risk, even though no fixed formula is required.

 Examples include spot bonuses, project completion bonuses, or even gift cards as a reward.
 Since discretionary bonuses are flexible, they can help promote a culture of motivation and reward without committing to regular financial incentives.